Shukaka7/Raspberry-Pi-pico-with-SIM800L-and-Gas-sensor/README.md

   * Some jumper wires

 ## Usage:-
   Flash the pico with the appropriate micropython file.
 Then use Thonny to flash the main.py file.
 Use the image as a reference and place everything on the breadboard _correctly_.
 Give a power source for the Pico & the SIM800L and you should be good to go!
-The in-built LED on the Pico blinks when the sim800l battery is lower than 15%.

 This can be modified to use _any sensor_!
 Your Creativity is the only limit.
 BTW, I got a little help from [this](https://github.com/ahmadlogs/rpi-pico-upy) repo, you can check it out.